Seven Iconic Luxury Lodges in Canada

 Fairmont Banff Springs - Banff National Park

-The Châteauesque style used for most of the grand railway hotels in Canada style of the hotel also borrows elements from the Arts and Crafts movement.
+The Châteauesque style used for most of the grand railway hotels in Canada style also borrows elements from the Arts and Crafts movement.

 Today, the year-round mountain resort boasts 764 rooms.
-It offers a championship golf during the summer, unparalleled skiing in the winter, and Fairmont's signature European-styled, Willow Stream all year round.
+It offers championship golf during the summer, unparalleled skiing in the winter, and Fairmont's signature European-styled Willow Stream all year round.